quieoo/lmpthash/README.md

 For LearnedFTL, the SSD capacity is configured as 1TB with a 4KB page size.
 Other parameters are set according to the specifications in the paper (e.g., the total index size, including the bitmap, CMT, and learned models, is set to 3% of the mapping table size).

-Please note that the original LearnedFTL implementation does not support multi-threading accessing the index, therefore, the num_threads parameter must be set to 1.
+Note that we could change the Cached Mapping Table(CMT) size through setting `CMT_MB` in the config file.